mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 -----------------------------------
 ReadDataByPeriodicIdentifier service allows the client to request periodic transmission of data record values from the server.
-Each periodic data record is identified by a periodicDataIdentifier (the second byte of a DID with a fixed first byte 0xF2).
+Each periodic data record is identified by *Periodic DID* (the second byte of a DID with a fixed first byte 0xF2).

 Request Format